CBIIT/crdc-datahub-backend/README.md

-# CRDCDH-AuthZ
+# crdc-datahub-backend
-The authorization service for the CRDC Data Hub
+The backend data API for the CRDC Data Hub